CarstenFrommhold/CarstenFrommhold/README.md

 * risk management

 ### Whats going on?
-- 🔭 I’m currently working on explotation steps in a recommender system.
+- 🔭 I’m currently working on a forecast to optimize SCM processes.
 - 🌱 I’m currently establishing best practices in MLOps.
 - 👯 I’m looking to collaborate on analytics in sports.